abdulazizasiri/React-in-nutshell/GettingStartedTravs/README.md

 Props are used to pass dato from one component to another.

+- PropTypes

+- DefaultProps

 ### Style

 We can perform inline styling by using <code> style ={{color:'red'}} </code>

+### Commone Question

+1- What is the famous warning  "Each child in a list should have a unique "key" prop"?

+- Answer: This means that we have a list of items which we are processing without providing  a unique id.
+There is a prop called "key" which we can use to provide a uniqe id.

+2- What is the context API?